IV SUNDAY OF THE YEAR

 deuteronomy 18:15-20; 1 corinthians 7:32-35; mark 1:21-28

-queen victoria and her husband, prince albert, quarrelled about something early in their marriage. albert walked out and went to his room. victoria followed, found the door locked, and began pounding on it. «who’s there?» prince albert asked. «the queen of england,» was the reply. the door remained locked.
+queen victoria and her husband, prince albert, had a quarrel early in their marriage. albert walked out and went to his room. victoria followed, found the door locked, and began pounding on it. «who’s there?» albert asked. «the queen of england,» was the reply. the door remained locked.

-more pounding followed. then there was a pause. and then a gently tap. «who’s there?» albert inquired. victoria replied: «your wife, albert.» albert opened the door immediately.
+more pounding followed. there was a pause. then a gentle tap. «who’s there?» albert inquired. victoria replied: «your wife, albert.» albert opened the door immediately.

-what opened albert’s door and heart was not the authority (the word comes from the latin «auctor» which means promoter!) that came from power and status, but the authority that came from an intimate relationship.
+what opened albert’s door and heart was not the authority that came from power and status, but an authority that came from a relationship.

 how do i relate with others: from power or through relationship? from where do i derive my authority: from my role/status and power/prestige or from my relationship with my GOD?